Anjlee2022skipq/crm-app/README.md

 ### To view the app in mobile

-`install the expo go app from PlayStore or AppleStore`
+`$ install the expo go app from PlayStore or AppleStore`

 Scan the QR code with Expo Go (Android) or the Camera app (iOS)

-The page will reload when you make changes.\
-You may also see any lint errors in the console.